Directus CMS 11: Configuring Cascading/Conditional Dropdowns

 Field Selection (First Dropdown): Select the field within the

-collection that links it to a state.
-Based on our example, this would likely be displayed asState Id
+citiescollection that links it to a state.
+Based on our example, this would likely be displayed asState Idor simplyState.
+Choose the option representing the M2O relationship field fromcitiestostates.Operator (Second Dropdown): Select

-with the exact Field Key of the M2O field in yourproperties
+statewith the exact Field Key of the M2O field in yourpropertiescollection that links to thestatescollection.Again, type the text

 Save: